BazookaDeploy/Docs/Installing.rst

 After installation you can proceed to edit the configuration file to change the connection string to the previously created database then start the Controller service.

 ..
 Note:: Make sure that the account running the service can connect to SQL server and the database.
-Your system administrator may want to create a dedicated user
+Your system administrator may want to create a dedicated user to tailor its permissions

 Web site
 ----------

+The Web site is a common MVC Application so to install it you will first need to configure an IIS Web Site to install it.
+After having configured the website you can simply unzip the content of the **Web** archive in the publish directory and proceed to modify the Web.config file to suit your needs.

+The most important parameters to configure are:

+DataContext
+  The connection string to the database.
+Change it to point where you created the database activeDirectory
+  Activates active directory authentication instead of the standard form authentication. adDomain
+  If you choose to authenticate with active directory this must be set to the Active Directory Domain you users will belong to

 Agent
 ----------

+The last part of the system is the **Agent** which will have to be installed on every machine where you will deploy your apps.
+Its role is simple: it will listen for commands from the controller and execute them to complete the deploys.

+..
+Note:: You may want first to discuss with your system administrator under what account the Agent will run.
+As it will need to execute scrips and access specific directories he may want to taylor the necessari permission with dedicated accounts

+To install an Agent on a machine the first thing to do is reserve the 9000 port which it will use to listen for commands from the controller.
+This can be done with the  `netsh command <https://msdn.microsoft.com/it-it/library/windows/desktop/cc307223.aspx>`_.

+Once reserved the port the service can be installed in the same way the **COntroller** was installed